warrant-dev/warrant/README.md

 ## Getting Started

-### Warrant Cloud

-The quickest and easiest way to get started with Warrant is using the managed cloud service.
-You can sign-up for a free account [here](https://app.warrant.dev/signup).

-Warrant Cloud is compatible with the same APIs as this open source version and provides additional functionality like:

-- An admin dashboard for quickly managing your authorization model and access rules via an intuitive, easy-to-use UI
-- A real-time `query` API to query and audit access rules for a given subject or object (e.g. _`which users in tenant:1 have access to object:A?`_)
-- Multi-region availability
-- Improved access check latency & throughput for large scale use cases.

-Once you've created an account, refer to our [docs](https://docs.warrant.dev/) to get started.

-### Local Development &amp; Self-Hosting

-Check out the [development guide](/development.md) to learn how to run Warrant and refer to the [deployment examples](/deployment.md) for examples of self-hosting Warrant using Docker or Kubernetes.
+Check out the [development guide](/development.md) to learn how to run Warrant locally and refer to the [deployment examples](/deployment.md) for examples of self-hosting Warrant using Docker or Kubernetes.

+## Resources

-## SDKs
+### SDKs

 Warrant's native SDKs are compatible with both the cloud and open-source versions of Warrant.
 We currently support SDKs for: